-LODGE AND CABIN FACILITIES.- The Crater Lake National Park Co. offers accommodations for park visitors from about June 15 to September 15.
-As prices may change from season to season, rates are not included in this booklet.
-Information regarding rates may be secured from that company by writing them at 3966 S. E. Hawthorne Blvd., Portland, Oreg., in the winter and at Crater Lake, Oreg., in the summer.
+Lodge and Cabin Facilities.
+The Crater Lake National Park Co. offers accommodations from about June 15 to September 15.
+Information regarding rates may be secured from that company by writing them at P. O. Box 968, Spokane Wash., in the winter and at Crater Lake, Oreg., in the summer.
 The sleeping facilities include single and double rooms at the lodge and sleeping cabins.
 It is imperative that reservations be made well in advance and be accompanied by a deposit and a request for confirmation of availability.
 There are dining-room facilities in the lodge, and a cafeteria is near the campground and cabins.
-The cafeteria is open from 7 a.m. to 8:30 p.m.
+The cafeteria is open from 7 a. m. to 8:30 p. m.